 - We got him a floor bed after about one year.
 This means that whenever he doesn’t want to nap, he can quietly play with his toys until we’re ready to get him.
 I trust that he will sleep for the amount of time that his body needs it and don’t mind if he chooses to play.

-Obviously, the amount of things that your child will be able to do increases with age.
+Obviously, the number of things that your child will be able to do increases with age.
 In the beginning, there won’t be that many things; Rather, it’s important to lay out the foundation for future Independence.
 This means trusting your child’s intuition and following their developmental speed without interference.

 6. Consider Safety

-Safety is arguably the most imporant component of a Montessori nursery.
+Safety is arguably the most important component of a Montessori nursery.
 Essentially, you won’t feel comfortable letting your child play alone until you can trust that they won’t get hurt.
 This means making sure everything, including the whole house, has been child-proofed.

-Once your child outgrows phase of putting everything in their mouth, you’ll probably begin to feel more comfortable letting them spread their wings a bit more – of course, this will coincide with them wanting to climb everything, which will be another safety hazard.
+Once your child outgrows the phase of putting everything in their mouth, you’ll probably begin to feel more comfortable letting them spread their wings a bit more – of course, this will coincide with them wanting to climb everything, which will be another safety hazard.

 Some of the ways we childproofed the house were:

 - Putting cabinet locks on all of the kitchen cabinets, except for the Tupperware drawer.